-For fiscal 2023, the following reportable transactions in excess of \$120,000 were identified and communicated to the N&E Committee:
+For fiscal 2024, the following reportable transactions in excess of \$120,000 were identified and communicated to the N&G Committee:

-- Based on information in a Schedule 13G filed on February 3, 2023, Blackrock, Inc. and/or its affiliates ("Blackrock") is an owner of more than 5% of the Company's common stock, which makes Blackrock a "Related Person" of the Company under Item 404 of Regulation S-K. Blackrock has been a vendor of the Company since 2011.
-In fiscal 2023, the Company paid Blackrock approximately \$0.8 million for investment management services. - The Company provides payroll and other ancillary services to Eastman Kodak Company ("Kodak").
-Pursuant to the agreement between the Company and Kodak, Kodak paid the Company \$0.6 million in fees for these services during fiscal 2023.
+- Based on information in a Schedule 13G filed on January 26, 2024, Blackrock, Inc. and/or its affiliates ("Blackrock") is an owner of more than 5% of the Company's common stock, which makes Blackrock a "Related Person" of the Company under Item 404 of Regulation S-K. Blackrock has been a vendor of the Company since 2011.
+In fiscal 2024, the Company paid Blackrock approximately \$1.8 million for investment management services. - The Company provides payroll and other ancillary services to Eastman Kodak Company ("Kodak").
+Pursuant to the agreement between the Company and Kodak, Kodak paid the Company approximately \$0.6 million in fees for these services during fiscal 2024.
 As a director and a beneficial owner of greater than 5% of the Company's common stock, Mr. Golisano may be deemed to have an interest in this transaction, but is not expected to have any direct identifiable interest in this transaction.
-In addition to serving as a Board member of the Company, Mr. Golisano also serves as a director on Kodak's Board of Directors as the designee of GO EK Ventures IV, LLC ("GO EK Ventures").
-GO EK Ventures IV, LLC beneficially owns greater than 5% of Kodak's outstanding shares, and

-Mr. Golisano is its sole member.
+In addition to serving as a Board member of the Company, during a portion of fiscal 2024, Mr. Golisano also served as a director on Kodak's Board of Directors as the designee of GO EK Ventures IV, LLC ("GO EK Ventures").
+GO EK Ventures IV, LLC beneficially owns greater than 5% of Kodak's outstanding shares, and Mr. Golisano is its sole member.
 Mr. Golisano did not participate in the negotiation, decision-making process, or approval of the agreement between the Company and Kodak.
-Our N&E Committee considered the relevant information and approved the transaction after finding the transaction to be on arm's length terms and in the best interests of the Company.
+Our N&G Committee considered the relevant information and approved the transaction after finding the transaction to be on arm's length terms and in the best interests of the Company.

-In October 2022, the Company completed the sale of a property to Golisano Business COE, Inc., for approximately \$10.0 million.
-Golisano Business COE, Inc., the buyer in the transaction, is wholly owned by Mr. Golisano, a director and a beneficial owner of greater than 5% of the Company's common stock.
-The transaction occurred in the ordinary course of business of Paychex and the Company had independent appraisals performed on the property during 2020 and in June of 2022, prior to the sale.
-The property was listed on the market and bids from other parties were considered, in contemplation of the sale.
-Mr. Golisano did not participate on behalf of the Company in the negotiation, decision-making process, or approval of the sale.
-Our N&E Committee considered the relevant information and approved the transaction after finding the transaction to be on arm's length terms and in the best interests of the Company.
+• During 2024, the Company entered into an agreement to resell certain HelloTeam, Inc. ("HelloTeam") services to customers.
+Beginning June 1, 2024, the monthly fee is estimated to be approximately \$125,000.
+As a director and a beneficial owner of greater than 5% of the Company's common stock, Mr. Golisano may be deemed to have an interest in this transaction, but is not expected to have any direct identifiable interest in this transaction.
+In addition to serving as a Board member of the Company, Mr. Golisano also owns a greater than 10% interest in HelloTeam.
+Mr. Golisano did not participate in any negotiation, decision-making process, or approval of the agreement between the Company and HelloTeam.
+Our N&G Committee considered the relevant information and approved the transaction after finding the transaction to be on arm's length terms and in the best interests of the Company.